Brunswick City SC

 Brunswick City Soccer Club is a soccer club from Brunswick West, a suburb of Melbourne, Victoria, Australia.

 The club was formed in 1970 by local Greek Australians as Thornbury Soccer Club and today has teams playing in Senior Men's, Senior Women's and Junior competitions.
-Brunswick City currently participates in the National Premier Leagues Victoria.
+Brunswick City currently participates in the Victoria Premier League 1.

 History

 Brunswick City's foundations can be traced to the early 1970 when a group of Greek migrants got together for a friendly game of soccer in Thornbury.
 Eventually a club was established, which due to the Victorian Soccer Federation regionalisation policy, was initially known as Thornbury Soccer Club.
 In 1980 a new base was formed in Brunswick where the club took on its new name of Brunswick City "Leonidas" Soccer Club inspired by the Spartan Warrior.

 The team initially played all home games from Royal Park, oval no.9.
 A move was made to Balfe Park in East Brunswick.
 With the development of a Junior program came the need for bigger and better facilities, hence the move to Dunstan Reserve, Brunswick West.

 The club's first president was Nick Koutoulis, a key early member who saw the team play in a Sunday league division.
 The club gained entry into the District League and was eventually promoted through the divisions of the Provisional League right through to State League 1.